Environment and Wellbeing

 Urban Waste Water

 Urban waste water is one of the principal pressures on water quality in Ireland.
-Untreated waste water can be contaminated with harmful bacteria and viruses and must be treated before it can be released back into the environment.
+Untreated waste water can be contaminated with harmful bacteria and viruses and must be treated before it is released back into the environment.
 Without such treatment, the waste water we produce would pollute our waters and create a health risk.
-There has been significant investment in waste water treatment infrastructure since 2000.
-This has reduced the proportion of Ireland's waste water discharged without treatment from 30% in 2000, to 2% in 2017.
+Investment in waste water treatment infrastructure since 2000 has reduced the proportion of Ireland's waste water discharged without treatment from 30% in 2000, to 2% in 2018.
 Nonetheless, further significant investment is necessary to upgrade inadequate waste water infrastructure.
 Improvements in the operation and management of waste water infrastructure are also needed to ensure waste water is treated to the standards set to protect the environment.
-You can see where urban waste water is discharged into the environment on the EPAs Sewage Treatment Map.
+You can see where urban waste water is discharged into the environment on the EPA's Sewage Treatment Map.

 Domestic Waste Water Treatment Systems